-Bacterial community structure effects plant fitness according to treatment--We found evidence for a treatment by bacterial species richness interaction effect (F-value1,57 = 7.70, p-value = 0.01; Table 4-5) on fitness, indicating that the bacterial community composition plays a significant role in the outcome of competition in I. purpurea. .
-Furthermore, we found evidence of an interaction between block and root topology (F-value3,57 = 5.02, p-value = 0.04; Table 5) and root morphology (F-value3,57 = 6.14, p-value = 0.001; Table 4-5), indicating that that the direct effects of root topology and morphology on plant fitness depend on environmental context.
-We likewise found a significant interaction between block and bacterial species richness (F-value3,57 = 2.73, p-value = 0.05; Table 5), and evenness (F-value3,57 = 2.69, p-value = 0.05; Table 5) indicating that the direct effects the rhizosphere community structure on plant fitness depend on environmental context.
+Bacterial community structure effects plant fitness according to treatment--We found evidence for a treatment by bacterial species richness interaction effect (F-value1,57 = 12.64, p-value = 0.001; Table 5) on fitness as well as a significant treatment by bacterial evenness interaction effect (F-value1,57 = 7.07, p-value = 0.01; Table 5), indicating that the bacterial community composition and structure may play an important role in the outcome of competition in I. purpurea.
+Moreover, compared to the alone treatment, an increase in standardized bacterial species richness lead to a decrease in plant fitness of -0.92 (p-value = 0.001) and an increase in standardized species evenness lead to a decrease in plant fitness of -0.69 (p-value = 0.01), suggesting that more rich and even rhizosphere bacterial communities is linked to more poor plant performance in competitive belowground environments.
+Furthermore, we found evidence of an interaction between block and root topology (F-value3,57 = 5.82, p-value = 0.002; Table 5) and root morphology (F-value3,57 = 5.74, p-value = 0.002; Table 5), indicating that that the direct effects of root topology and morphology on plant fitness depend on environmental context.
+We likewise found a significant interaction between block and bacterial species richness (F-value3,57 = 4.71, p-value = 0.005; Table 5), inverse Simpson (F-value3,57 = 4.75, p-value = 0.005; Table 5), and evenness (F-value3,57 = 5.02, p-value = 0.004; Table 5) indicating that the direct effects the rhizosphere community structure on plant fitness depend on environmental context.

 We found no evidence of direct effects of root traits and measures of bacterial community composition, or β-Diversity, on relative fitness between treatments (results not shown).